Clery Act Compliance

 - IUPD officers conduct security patrols in and around common areas of the residence halls and university apartments on a regular basis.
 IUPD officers conduct security patrols in the vicinity of residence halls, university apartments, and university rental houses on a regular basis.

-- Lighting, particularly exterior lighting
+- Lighting, particularly exterior lighting,

-- Locks, particularly exterior doors and locking hardware
+- Locks, particularly exterior doors and locking hardware,

-- Security equipment
+- Security equipment,

-- Emergency telephones
+- Emergency telephones, and

-- Vegetative landscaping features that may pose a security concern
+- Vegetative landscaping features that may pose a security concern.

-Members of the university community are also encouraged to report issues to Facility Operations.
+Members of the university community are also encouraged to report issues to

-- Environmental Health & Safety will conduct safety inspections of facilities including, but not limited to: laboratories, clinical areas, high hazard maintenance areas, construction sites, food service areas, swimming areas, AEDs, fall protection areas, etc.
+- Environmental Health & Safety will conduct safety inspections of facilities including, but not limited to: laboratories, clinical areas, high hazard maintenance areas, construction sites, food service areas, swimming areas, fall protection areas, etc.

 - Campus Student Affairs Officials: